mattermost/docs/source/administration/upgrade.rst

   If you don't know where Mattermost Server is installed, use the ``whereis mattermost`` command.
 The output should be similar to */opt/mattermost/bin/mattermost*.
 The install directory is everything before the first occurrence of the string */mattermost*.
 In this example, the *{install-path}* is ``/opt``.
   If that command does not produce any results because your version is older, try ``whereis platform`` instead.
 Location of your local storage directory
   The local storage directory contains all the files that users have attached to their messages.
-If you don't know its location, open the System Console and go to **Files > Storage** in prior versions or **Environment> File Storage** in versions after 5.12 and read the value in **Local Storage Directory**.
+If you don't know its location, open the System Console and go to **Environment> File Storage** (or **Files > Storage** in versions prior to 5.12) and read the value in **Local Storage Directory**.
 Relative paths are relative to the ``mattermost`` directory.
 For example, if the local storage directory is ``./data/`` then the absolute path is ``{install-path}/mattermost/data``.

 **To upgrade Mattermost Server**:

 .. note::
-  If you are upgrading an HA cluster, `review these upgrade notes instead <https://docs.mattermost.com/deployment/cluster.html#upgrade-guide>`__.
+  If you are upgrading a High Availability cluster, `review these upgrade notes instead <https://docs.mattermost.com/deployment/cluster.html#upgrade-guide>`__.

 #.
 Review the :doc:`important-upgrade-notes` to make sure you are aware of any actions you need to take before or after upgrading from your particular version.